OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/examples-mentoring-goals.md

 ---
-description: Examples of how to set good goals as a developer in a mentoring relationship.
+description: Examples of how to set good goals as a participant in a mentoring relationship.
 id: examples-mentoring-goals
 sidebar_position: 5
 title: Examples of How to Set Clear and Actionable Goals